bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Response Cache Serving Old Pages

 If storefront pages show stale content after product/category changes, the FPC event listeners may not be covering your change.
-The cache is switched on under **Configuration → Cache Management → Full Page Cache** (there is no `RESPONSE_CACHE_ENABLED` variable); flush it from the same page or from the console:
+The cache is switched on under **Configure → Cache Management → Full Page Cache** (there is no `RESPONSE_CACHE_ENABLED` variable); flush it from the same page or from the console:

 ```bash
 php artisan responsecache:clear